 Random things about me:

-Outside of the kitchen, I enjoy running, yoga, rap and hip hop music, hanging out with my husband at home or at one of Asheville's many breweries, hiking the trails around Asheville, travel, reading, and writing.
+Outside of the kitchen, I enjoy running, yoga, rap and hip hop music, hanging out at home or at one of Asheville's many breweries, hiking the trails around Asheville, travel, reading, and writing.
 I love comedy, and I avoid horror movies like the plague.
 I really dislike loud noises (ugh, fireworks).
 I LOVE fall and cool, crisp temperatures (and apparently, I'm also a huge fan of parentheses).

 Food-wise, here are some things you should know about me: I love things made from corn, like tortilla chips, cornbread, corn muffins (are they simply cornbread but in different form?), and polenta.
 I'm also a huge fan of cold+creamy+sweet foods like yogurt, pudding, ice cream, smoothies, etc. I also LOVE crunchy foods like raw carrots, nuts, chips and crackers.
 And thanks to four years working in the craft beer industry, I know a decent amount about beer.
 Cheers, friends!